nicanor-jay/Court-Transcript/email/README.md

 ### Running the script

-1. Verify your email with
+1. Verify the email you want to send the newsletter with by running
 ```bash
 python verify_email.py
 ```

 Running this will send an verification email to your `ORIGIN_EMAIL` as specified in your `.env`.
 You must verify before continuing.

-2. Once verified, and within the email directory. run
+2. Once verified, and within the email directory, run

 ```bash
 python send_email.py